Open Air Refrigeration – A thing of the past?

 For many years the marketers of perishable and frozen food products have held the belief that Open Air Refrigeration (those units lacking doors) improves product sell through by removing the physical barrier between consumer and product.

-The prevalence of open air units in grocery retail might very likely have shaped consumer perceptions and behaviors.
+The prevalence of open air units in grocery retail might very likely have shaped consumer perceptions and behaviours.
 Consumers have been conditioned to look for certain product categories (think; meat, dairy, produce) in these areas of the store.

 But if consumer behaviours have been shaped before, is it possible to change them again?